-C.12 Purpose of Audit
+C.10 Purpose of Audit

-- (1) The DHB carries out audits to help ensure that public money is effectively used in the health sector so as to improve the quality of Services and the provision of Pharmaceutical advice and information and to provide optimum health benefits to Eligible Persons. - (2) The purpose of an Audit is to enable the DHB to inspect, monitor, audit, investigate, review, and evaluate whether the Provider: - (a) is delivering the Services, including the Supply and management of Pharmaceuticals, in accordance with this Agreement; - (b) is claiming payments in accordance with this Agreement; and - (c) is complying with its obligations under this Agreement, the Pharmaceutical Schedule, the Pharmaceutical Transactions Data Specification, and the Procedures Manual.
+- (1) The DHB carries out audits to help ensure that public money is effectively used in the health sector so as to improve the quality of Services and the provision of Pharmaceuticals and related advice and information, and to provide optimum health benefits to Eligible Persons. - (2) The purpose of an Audit is to enable the DHB to inspect, monitor, audit, investigate, review, and evaluate whether the Provider: - (a) is delivering the Services in accordance with this Agreement; - (b) is claiming payments in accordance with this Agreement; and - (c) is complying with its obligations under this Agreement, the Pharmaceutical Schedule, the Data Specification, and the Procedures Manual.